dsandor/datamatrix/README.md

    ```
    This will include IDs starting with "BBG0", matching the pattern "US" followed by digits, or ending with "EQUITY".

+## Effective Date Tracking

+The application maintains an index of effective dates for each column value to ensure data freshness and prevent overwriting newer data with older data.

+### How Effective Date Tracking Works

+1. **Date Extraction**: When loading a CSV file, the system extracts a date in YYYYMMDD format from the filename.
+   - For example, from `financial_data_20250410.csv`, it extracts `20250410` as the effective date.
+   - If no date is found in the filename, the current date is used as a fallback.

+2. **Column-Level Tracking**: For each ID_BB_GLOBAL and column combination, the system tracks the effective date of the data.

+3. **Update Logic**: When new data is loaded:
+   - If a column doesn't exist yet for an ID, the value is added with the current file's effective date
+   - If a column already exists, the value is only updated if the new file's effective date is newer than the existing one

+4. **Persistence**: The effective date index is stored in `data/asset_index.json` and persists between application runs.

+### Benefits

+- Prevents older data from overwriting newer data
+- Allows loading files in any order without data quality concerns
+- Provides an audit trail of when data was last updated
+- Enables incremental updates without full reloads

+## Trie Directory Structure

+The application uses a full trie directory structure to store JSON asset files efficiently:

+### How the Trie Structure Works

+1. **Full Path Utilization**: Every character in the ID_BB_GLOBAL is used to create the directory path.
+   - For example, an ID like `BBG000B9XRY4` creates a directory structure: `json/b/b/g/0/0/0/b/9/x/r/y/4/BBG000B9XRY4.json`

+2. **Benefits**:
+   - Distributes files evenly across the filesystem
+   - Prevents directories from containing too many files
+   - Enables efficient lookups without scanning large directories
+   - Scales well to millions of unique IDs

+3. **Implementation**: The trie structure is automatically created when saving or accessing JSON files.

 ## How It Works

 The application: